 Simply put, if we are living in poverty ourselves, it is difficult to help others:

 If every day is a battle for survival, how can we stop to help others survive?
 If we can’t think beyond the next mortgage payment and the kid’s university tuition, how are we to focus on compassionate giving?
 How much more help is it to have enough wealth to allow us to be unselfish to as many sentient beings as possible?

 The purpose of practicing White Mahakala, or Jhambala, or any wealth deity is fundamentally to provide the means to oneself and others.
 It’s purpose is also to remove obstacles to our own practice, such as poverty which might prevent us from dedicating the time for practice.
 If we can’t afford to take time off for retreat, or we’re so worried about our bills that we put off our daily practice, we will find practice blocked.
 If we’re so poor we have nothing to give to others, how can we practice generosity?
 If we can’t even help ourselves, how can we selflessly help others?

-Ultimately, wealth practice supports dharma practice generally, helps dharma centres, and removes obstacles that arise when we do not have enough time, money or other resources.
+Ultimately, wealth practice supports dharma practice generally, helps dharma centers, and removes obstacles that arise when we do not have enough time, money, or other resources.